kvn-257/Transliteration-Telugu-to-English-/README.md

 Main Code for training the model and for inferenece is in the notebook Project(Transliteration)(1).ipynb Conversion of trained model to android compatible model is in notebook Demo.ipynb

-Android app code is oin the folder Transliteration
+Files of Android app are in Folder app
+Main code of app in the [MainActivity.java]